Log in with user name:

 The octagonal Baptistery is one of the supreme monuments of the Italian Romanesque style and one of Florence's oldest structures.
-Local legend has it that it was once a Roman temple dedicated to Mars, and modern excavations suggest that its foundations date from the 1st century AD.
+It's been given new luster, as a years'-long restoration of the facade was completed in autumn 2015.
+Local legend has it that it was once a Roman temple dedicated to Mars (it wasn't), and modern excavations suggest that its foundations date from the 1st century AD.
 The round Romanesque arches on the exterior date from the 11th century, and the interior dome mosaics from the beginning of the mid-13th century are justly renowned, but—glittering beauties though they are—they could never outshine the building's famed bronze Renaissance doors decorated with panels crafted by Lorenzo Ghiberti.
 These doors—or at least copies of them—on which Ghiberti worked most of his adult life (1403–52) are on the north and east sides of the Baptistery, and the Gothic panels on the south door were designed by Andrea Pisano (circa 1290–1348) in 1330.
 Ghiberti's original

-doors were removed to protect them from the effects of pollution and acid rain and have been beautifully restored; they are now on display in the Museo dell'Opera del Duomo.
-Ghiberti's north doors depict scenes from the life of Christ; his later east doors (dating from 1425–52), facing the Duomo facade, render scenes from the Old Testament.
+doors were removed to protect them from the effects of pollution and acid rain and have been beautifully restored; at this writing, the museum was closed and expected to reopen sometime in late 2015.
+Ghiberti's north doors depict scenes from the life of Christ; his later east doors (dating 1425–52), facing the Duomo facade, render scenes from the Old Testament.
 Both merit close examination, for they are very different in style and illustrate the artistic changes that marked the beginning of the Renaissance.
 Look at the far right panel of the middle row on the earlier (1403–24) north doors (Jesus Calming the Waters).
 Ghiberti here captured the chaos of a storm at sea with great skill and economy, but the artistic conventions he used are basically pre-Renaissance: Jesus is the most important figure, so he is the largest; the disciples are next in size, being next in importance; the ship on which they founder looks like a mere toy.